ahmedcodein/loan_default/README.md

 | Heroku           | Development Platform                                                                                               |
 | CI Python Linter | Code Institute Python code style convention checker                                                                |

-# Main Data Analysis and Machine Learning Libraries
+# Main Python Modules and Libraries

 In this section a list the libraries used to develop the project with a description as to what purpose each package is used for.